 What is Insulator

-- Such types of substance through which current can not passes is called insulator.
+- Such types of substances through which current can not pass are called insulators.

 - These materials do not show conduction since that does not have free electrons like conductors.